EU Air Passenger Rights Guide on How to Get Up to €600 in Compensation

 Here are the basic requirements to be entitled to compensation:

-1. EU air passenger rights for cancellation: cash compensation may be given when a flight is canceled less than 14 days before the departure.
+1. Cancellation: cash compensation may be given when a flight is canceled less than 14 days before the departure.

-2. EU air passenger rights for delay: if passengers reach their final destination with a delay of over 3 hours, they may claim for a late flight.
+2. Delay: if passengers reach their final destination with a delay of over 3 hours, they may claim for a late flight.

-3. EU air passenger rights for missed connection: if all flights are within a single booking, it is considered as a whole under EC261.
+3. Missed connection: if all flights are within a single booking, it is considered as a whole under EC261.
 This means that if one of the connecting flights is disrupted, compensation may be provided.

-4. EU air passenger rights for denied boarding: if the airline is the one who denied boarding, then passengers may claim overbooking compensation.
+4. Denied boarding: if the airline is the one who denied boarding, then passengers may claim overbooking compensation.

 The following conditions are common for any flight disruption you may have.
-They shall be satisfied to have the right for EC261 compensation:
+They shall be satisfied to have the right to compensation under European Regulation 261:

-• your flight departs from the airport located in the EU or is operated by an EU airline
+• your flight departs from an airport located in the EU (including a non-EU airline) or is operated by an EU airline; you are covered even if the flight lands in a non-EU country

 • disruption is caused due to the airline’s fault (such as flight delay due to technical problems or schedule inconsistencies)